w3ctag/tagdocs/guide-for-tag-members.md

 ### Face-to-face (F2F) meetings

+NB: During the pandemic we have organized virtual F2F meetings.
+These consist of 18 Breakout session slots organized over 3 time zone groups.
+We generally spend the week before the virtual F2F organizing the agenda by allocating open issues (including design reviews and open issues on TAG documents) into each breakout session.
+TAG members are expected to attend the sessions relevant for theit time zones.
+We also maintain a spreadsheet of availability.

-Every quarter, we meet face-to-face for three days to work together.
+Our normal procedure is: Every quarter, we meet face-to-face for three days to work together.
 We create the agenda for that time at the beginning of the meeting.

 We try to alternate continents, to even out the travel for TAG members.

 We often host events with the local web community, either in one of the evenings or in the day before or after our meeting.

+As of January 2022 it's unclear what the new cadence of F2F meetings will be.
+It's possible that it will become a mix of "real" and "virtual" F2Fs.

 ### Participating in TPAC